osmosis-labs/docs/docs/osmosis-outpost/user-guide/recover-funds.md

 # How to recover funds

-Even if the user interface allow to swap tokens with a very low effort, the swap process involves *several steps and actors*, like **IBC transactions**, **smart contract executions**.
+Even if the user interface allows to swap tokens with a very low effort, the swap process involves *several steps and actors*, like **IBC transactions**, **smart contract executions**.
 In such a context, it is reasonable that some steps could fail.
 Obviously, even if any of the steps fail, the funds are not